 In New York, child abuse laws fall under the Family Court Act.
-Under Family Court Act, Section 1012.(e), an abused child is one whose, parents or guardians are legally responsible for the child’s care, inflict physical abuse, mental abuse, sexual exploitation, or assault.
+Under Family Court Act, Section 1012.(e), an abused child is one whose parents or guardians are legally responsible for the child’s care, inflicting physical abuse, mental abuse, sexual exploitation, or assault.
 Child abuse could also constitute maltreatment and neglect that result in serious harm to the child.

 Child abuse is a serious crime in New York, and if you’re charged with assault and battery of a child, you could face up to 25 years in prison without the right representation.
-If you or a friend has been accused of child abuse in New York, it is advisable to consult with an experienced New York City family law attorney for legal guidance.
+If you or a friend has been accused of child abuse in New York, it is advisable to consult with an experienced Manhattan child abuse and neglect lawyer for legal guidance.
+At New York Family Law Group, our lawyers have extensive experience in defending individuals accused of child abuse and helping individuals understand what qualifies as child neglect.
+With our compassionate approach and in-depth knowledge of New York child abuse laws, we can diligently work towards achieving the best possible outcome for your situation.
+Contact us today at (347) 212-5113 to schedule a confidential consultation with one of our skilled attorneys.

 Child Abuse Laws in New York